What to Do if Your Bank Denies Your Business Loan Application?

 2. Business Credit

-3. Cash Flow or Bank Statement Health
+3. Cash Flow or Bank Statement Issues

 4. Financial Statements

 Banks and lenders look at Financial Statements to help evaluate the business's creditworthiness.
-You can expect an evaluation of past Business Tax Returns, Current and past Profit & Loss Statements, and Balance Sheets.
+You should receive a notification after such an evaluation of;

-Additionally, depending on the type of business, an analysis of both Accounts Receivable Ledgers and Accounts Payable Ledgers may also be required.
-Many younger businesses under five years old may not show enough profits for banks because newer businesses have a lot of initial capital investments of money that they can write off on business taxes.
+Many younger businesses under five years old may not show enough profits for banks because newer businesses have a lot of initial capital investments that they can write off on business taxes.
+If you don’t receive this notification, it's advisable to contact the lender directly to determine why your application was denied.

 5. Time in Business